Andreas Ntoi

-Andreas Richardos Ntoi (Ανδρέας Ριχάρδος Ντόι; born 2 February 2003) is a Greek-Albanian professional footballer who plays as a centre-back or defensive midfielder for Primeira Liga club Rio Ave and the Greece national team.
+Andreas Ntoi (Ανδρέας Ντόι; Andreas Ndoj; born 2 February 2003) is a Greek-Albanian professional footballer who plays as a centre-back or defensive midfielder for Primeira Liga club Rio Ave and the Greece national team.

 Club career

 On 16 January 2025, Ntoi moved from Olympiacos to Rio Ave on loan for the rest of the season 2024–25 season.

 International career

 Ntoi received his first call up for the Greece national team on 23 May 2024 by interim coach Nikos Papadopoulos.
 He made his debut on 11 June 2024 in a friendly against Malta in Grödig, Austria.
 He substituted Panagiotis Retsos in the 73rd minute of Greece's 2–0 victory.